 Adding a backsplash to your kitchen can take make a world of a difference, and it doesn’t have to cost a lot.
 HomeAdvisor reports that backsplash installation costs, on average, $1,000.
 A backsplash isn’t particularly difficult to install yourself and doesn’t take long to do, but like other DIY opportunities around the house, it’s not a project to complete sloppily if you want it to add value and appeal to your home.

 Old windows on a house can be an eyesore, not to mention a pain to open and close.
 Zillow reports replacement of midrange windows can see an ROI up to $1.15 for every dollar spent on the project, but that profit decreases with more upscale windows.
 New windows can also have the cost-saving benefit of cutting down on drafts and increasing energy efficiency.
 Especially if you’re not planning to move yet, consider the possible reduction in utility bills when you look at your bottom line.
+You can easily get replacement windows as well, so if you are thinking about doing it, then you should really consider doing it sooner, rather than later.

 Attractive cabinets are key to an enticing kitchen, but that doesn’t necessarily require brand new cabinets.
 Remodeling Magazine’s Cost vs. Value report notes that replacing just the cabinet faces with a Shaker style as part of a minor kitchen remodel in the midprice range can bring back 80.5% of the cost when it comes time to sell.
 If you have the classic five-piece, framed look characteristic of Shaker cabinets and they’re in pretty good shape, refinishing or painting is a great alternative.